Make a Funeral Program

 Begin to type your information

 Type (or cut and paste from other sources) the information into your funeral program template.
 You can also insert photos, memorial clipart images and make photo collages to celebrate the life of your loved one.
-We have a section on this website for funeral program design ideas.
-Make sure you save your work frequently.
+We have a section on this website for funeral program design ideas, which gives ideas and tips on how to use words, photos and clipart to make your programs unique and memorable.
+Also, make sure you save your work frequently.

 Make your program unique and original.